The program starts on Friday April 17 and runs every Friday at that time for 20 episopes.... Read More

 The Voice of Bonne Bay is a community radio station in Norris Point, in Gros Morne National Park, Newfoundland & Labrador, Canada.

-Thanks for supporting Lions, Kinsmen and VOBB....
+Thanks for supporting Lions,...
 Read More

 We asked Gary Noel to share what inspires him to create his twice weekly radio show, On My Radar.
 Here’s what he told us: